CenterForOpenScience/osf.io/framework/discourse/README.md

 Use `docker-machine ssh` to ssh into the default machine.

 Boot2Docker is by default missing some important utilities.
-Run `tce-load -wi bash`, `tce-load -wi nano` (or make sure an editor you like is installed), and `export TERM=xterm`.
-You may want to put this last one in your ~/.bashrc file.
+Run `tce-load -wi bash`, `tce-load -wi nano` (or make sure an editor you like is installed).
+If nano gives an error about the terminal starting up, you may also need to run `export TERM=xterm` and add this to the ~/.bashrc file.

 ###Install Discourse
 <pre>sudo -s